SayanBan/Notes/Java/interface.md

    This is because a final method cannot be overridden in java.
 But an interface method should be implemented by another class.

+# Multiple Inheritence

+multiple inheritance is not supported in the case of class because of ambiguity.
+However, it is supported in case of an interface because there is no ambiguity.
+It is because its implementation is provided by the implementation class.
+For example:

+interface Printable{
+void print();
+}
+interface Showable{
+void print();
+}

+class TestInterface3 implements Printable, Showable{
+public void print(){System.out.println("Hello");}
+public static void main(String args[]){
+TestInterface3 obj = new TestInterface3();
+obj.print();
+ }
+}

+In the above example, Printable and Showable interface have same methods but its implementation is provided by class TestTnterface1, so there is no ambiguity.